Cysuan/Cysuan.github.io/pages/about.md

 Hi there!
 I'm Xuan.

-I enjoy playing badminton 🏸️, painting with oil colors ✨, and listening to podcasts!
+I enjoy playing badminton, painting with oil colors, and watching tv series!

-I love vast landscapes, biking at night, seeking adventures, and cherishing unexpected discoveries.
+I love expansive landscapes, cycling with the wind, seeking adventure, and relishing in serendipitous discoveries.

-Reach out and be friends!

-<a href="mailto:caisiyuanabi@163.com">caisiyuanabi@163.com</a>